 - RESUME.IO: It assists you to build your job-winning resume by using professional field-tested resume templates.

-- CV-TEMPLATE.COM: One of the best free CV builders online that is optimized for great-looking CV.
+- CV-TEMPLATE.COM: One of the best free CV builders online that is optimized for a great-looking CV.

 Use a Cover Letter

 A cover letter is a single-page letter that you add to your job application.
-A cover letter makes a good impression on the recruiter, so you must add it unless the job advertisement says not to.
+Writing a cover letter makes a good impression on the recruiter, so you must add it unless the job advertisement says not to.

-Most of the cover letters involve the following three steps:
+Most the cover letters involve the following three steps:

 - Explain why you’re writing this letter: That means are you replying in response to an ad or were you referred to the recipient.

 - Refer to your qualifications: related to what you know about the employer’s needs, and what can you offer to them.

 - Close with a suggested plan of action: Explain how you intend to follow up because it’s your responsibility to follow up after sending a resume.
 Always mention in the last paragraph of the letter, that how and when you intend to contact them.

 Keep your cover letter short because it is meant to be a summary of your resume, so one page is enough.
 Use an appropriate cover letter for your job application.
 It should show that you know about the job and what the employer is looking for.
 For this, be specific about your skills and qualities.